gordonwatts/seattlesnowmass2021.github.io/pages/lodging.md

 The University of Washington negotiated rates for limited rooms at three nearby quality hotels for the workshop attendants.
 Hotels are all within 0.5 miles from the workshop venue and offer accessible rooms with various features for guests who are seeking these accomodations.
 You have to use direct links below to book the room in order to receive the discount rate.

 * [University Inn](https://www.staypineapple.com/university-inn-seattle-wa/uw-exclusive-rates?showbanner=543&promocode=UWR) $167~$208/night.
 From the menu bar, click ROOMS, choose "(not so) Standard Rooms" and press "Book Now" below the room descriptions.
+Some of the days might not be available.
 * [Watertown](https://www.staypineapple.com/watertown-hotel-seattle-wa/uw-exclusive-rates?showbanner=543&promocode=UWR) $201~$243/night.
 From the menu bar, click ROOMS, choose "(not so) Standard Rooms" and press "Book Now" below the room descriptions.
 * [Graduate Seattle](https://be.synxis.com/?chain=21643&hotel=76675&filter=UNI) $191~$251/night.
-Choose discount "Always a Husky - UW Alumni Rate."
+Choose  "Always a Husky - UW Alumni Rate."

 Three hotels are located at easy walking distance to the rooms where the conference will take place.
 According to [Bing Maps](https://www.bing.com/maps?osid=78efa497-ba9f-4c49-9ee0-07eaf1ef8324&cp=47.658263~-122.314974&lvl=17&v=2&sV=2&form=S00027), the walk from the Water Town to Kane Hall, the building housing the largest meeting room for Snowmass, is 10 minutes.
 The University Inn is located right next door to the Watertown Inn.
 The Graduate Seattle is also located a 10 minute walk distance based on [Bing Maps](https://www.bing.com/maps?osid=573ffe1d-7ffb-4a0b-bad4-de7ed4d1a925&cp=47.659769~-122.314431&lvl=16&v=2&sV=2&form=S00027).